 Universal Community Trust has a pool of perfected liens valued at £7 billion, which will form part of the initial market capitalisation in May and June 2021.

-Created as an ERC20 token on the Ethereum blockchain via the Dodo exchange, the value of UCT Token [UCT] can never be lower then GBP£1, as the number of tokens match the value of the liens on a 1-1 basis.
+Created as an ERC20 token on the Ethereum blockchain via the Dodo exchange, and later transferred to the Polygon sidechain, the value of UCT Token [UCT] can never be lower then GBP£1, as the value of tokens match the value of the liens on a 1-1 basis.

 The liens will be securely held in a private bank under UCT jurisdiction, to the value of the UCT Token in circulation, representing the damages owed by the debtors named in the liens, and which will be discharged with an asset that can reasonably be described as the first non-judicial, tax-exempt, crypto damages token in the world.